Three counterexamples to a conjecture of Colin de Verdi\`ere on multiplicity: Generating conjugacy classes

 The statements are obvious for $n=2$, where $\calL_2$ is formed of the $r$ polygons adjacent to $\calL_1=P_0$.
 For every $g \in E_1$, the side $gx(e_0)$ of $gx(P_0)$ is on the inner boundary of $\calL_2$ while the sides $gxz^{\pm 1}(e_0)$ are shared with the two neighboring polygons $gz^{\pm 1}x(P_0)$.
 The remai\-ning sides of $\calL_2$ form a cycle whose labels form the string $(\mathrm{L}\mathrm{M}^{r-5}\mathrm{R})^r$, when read clockwise (see Figure \ref{fig:layers} for an example).
 Furthermore, the $r$ polygons $gx(P_0)$ for $g \in E_1$ are distinct.

 Suppose the above statements are true for $n=k \geq 2$ and let us prove them for $n=k+1$.
-We will prove them in order.

-\underline{Proof of \eqref{bulletA}:} By item \eqref{bulletB}, then only active elements in $E_k$ (those with label L or M) are on the outer boundary.
+\underline{Proof of \eqref{bulletA}:} By item \eqref{bulletB} for $n=k$, the only active elements in $E_k$ (those with label L or M) are on the outer boundary.
 This implies that $\calL_{k+1}$ is contained in the union of polygons adjacent to the outer boundary of $\calL_k$.
 It remains to show that the polygons adjacent to the edges labelled R are also contained in $\calL_{k+1}$.
-This is true because the edge $g(e_0)$ following an edge $s$ with label R in $\partial \calL_k$ in clockwise order is the first exposed edge of the following polygon in the cycle, hence is labelled L. Therefore, the polygon $gx(P_0)$ is produced at generation $k+1$, and this polygon is adjacent to both $g(e_0)$ and $s$ since there are only three polygons around each vertex in $\calP$.
+This is true because if $s$ is an edge of $\partial \calL_k$ with label R, then the next edge, say $g(e_0)$, along $\partial \calL_k$ in clockwise order is the first edge of the following polygon that is not labelled I (by \eqref{bulletB}), hence is labelled L. Therefore, the polygon $gx(P_0)$ is produced at generation $k+1$, and this polygon is adjacent to both $g(e_0)$ and $s$ since there are only three polygons around each vertex in $\calP$.
 This proves that \eqref{bulletA} holds for $n=k+1$.

-\underline{Proof of \eqref{bulletB}:} Again using item \eqref{bulletB}, the labels along the outer boundary of $\calL_{k}$ form a cycle of strings of the form $\mathrm{L}\mathrm{M}^{r-5}\mathrm{R}$ or $\mathrm{L}\mathrm{M}^{r-6}\mathrm{R}$ (see Figure \ref{fig:layers} for an example).
-Observe that each such string corresponds to the (consecutive) outer edges of a single polygon $P$ in $\calL_k$.
-The polygons adjacent to $P$ across the L and M sides therefore form a sequence, each adjacent to the next.
-Furthermore, the polygon $Q$ adjacent to $P$ through the L side contains the R edge of the preceeding string $s$, so that it is adjacent to the last polygon in the corresponding sequence of polygons.
-This means that the sequences of polygons link up nicely, and they form a closed cycle because the outer boundary of $\calL_{k}$ closes up.
+\underline{Proof of \eqref{bulletC} and \eqref{bulletB}:} By item \eqref{bulletC} and item \eqref{bulletB} for $n=k$, and by our labelling rules, the labels along the outer boun\-da\-ry of $\calL_{k}$ form a cycle of strings of the form $\mathrm{L}\mathrm{M}^{r-5}\mathrm{R}$ or $\mathrm{L}\mathrm{M}^{r-6}\mathrm{R}$ (see Figure \ref{fig:layers} for an example).
+Observe that each such string corresponds to the (consecutive) edges of a single polygon $P$ in $\calL_k$ that lie on the outer boundary of $\calL_k$.
+Since all the vertices in the tiling have degree $3$, the polygons adjacent to $P$ across the sides labelled L and M form a sequence, each adjacent to the next.
+Furthermore, the polygon $Q$ adjacent to $P$ through the side labelled L contains the edge of the preceding string $s$ that is labelled R. Hence $Q$ is adjacent to the last polygon (the one across the last edge labelled M) in the sequence of polygons corresponding to the string $s$.
+This means that the sequences of polygons corresponding to the strings link up to form a closed cycle.
+However, we still have to show that the polygons $P_1,\ldots,P_m$ in this cycle are pairwise distinct.
+In other words, we need to show that the cycle is embedded rather than just immersed.

+In any case, this immersed cycle yields an immersion $f$ from an annulus $S^1 \times [0,1]$ to $\calL_{k+1}$.
+By our induction hypothesis, the inner loop, say $f(S^1\times \{0\})$, of that immersed cycle is embedded because it is the outer boundary of the embedded annulus $\calL_k$.
+We will show that the outer loop $\alpha = f(S^1 \times \{1\})$ is also embedded using geometry.